abdrahmansoltan/Learning-Notes/JavaScript/00-JS_Advanced_concepts.md

 It's the ability to treat functions (when executed) as values

+> **a function remembers where it was born in the special property `[[Environment]]`.
+It references the Lexical Environment from where it’s created**
+>
+> - But when a function is created using **new Function()** have `[[Environment]]` referencing the global Lexical Environment, not the outer one.
+Hence,
+> - they cannot use outer variables.
+But that’s actually good, because it insures us from errors.
+Passing parameters explicitly is a much better method architecturally and causes no problems with minifiers.

+A closure is a function that remembers its outer variables and can access them.

+> When on an interview, a frontend developer gets a question about “what’s a closure?”, a valid answer would be a definition of the closure and an explanation that all functions in JavaScript are closures, and maybe a few more words about technical details: the **`[[Environment]]`** property and how Lexical Environments work.

 ![closure](./img/closure.PNG)
 ![closure](./img/closure1.png)
 one of the biggest examples of closures is **timers**: ![closure](./img/closure2.PNG)